chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-03-29-thoughts-on-item-flow-proposal/index.md

 toc: true
 ---

-There's a brand-new proposal to solve for masonry layout in CSS from Apple.
+There's a brand-new proposal to solve for masonry layout in CSS from Webkit.
 If you haven't already, you should definitely read it: [Item Flow, Part 1: A new unified concept for layout](https://webkit.org/blog/16587/item-flow-part-1-a-new-unified-concept-for-layout/).

 I really like this idea!
 My thoughts were too long for a post on Mastodon so… to the blog it goes!